The Most Festive Things to Do in San Diego This Holiday Season

 Beer lovers can celebrate National Ugly Christmas Sweater Day (of course it exists) as the San Diego Model Railroad Museum hosts its 7th Annual Ales n’ Rails Ugly Christmas Sweater Party.
 Enjoy unlimited tastings from local craft breweries including Mike Hess Brewing, Pizza Port Brewing Company, Colibre Cerveza Mexicana, Athletic Brewing Co., and Societe Brewing Company.
 There’ll be live music, amazing raffle drawing opportunities, food, and more, plus you’ll see all the museum model train exhibits up and running.
 Proceeds will go toward helping fund the museum’s unique exhibits, public programs, and the overall operations.
 21+ only.

 Sunday, December 18

 Chabad of East County invites you to their Chanukah Celebration and Grand Menorah lighting.
 There’s also a Drone Gelt Drop, musical performances, magic shows, hot latkes and jelly donuts, Chanukah craft workshops, and more.
 RSVPs are not required but are appreciated.

 Hotel Del Coronado

-Holidays at the Del are always magical, and this year they’ve transformed the beachfront Windsor Lawn into a winter wonderland of sparkling lights, enormous decorated trees, and snowy surprises.
-Socially distanced photos with Santa will be available on select days, along with sips and treats at the Frostbite Bar, and craft kits like cookies, snow globes, and ornament decorating.
+Holidays at the Del are always magical, and this year they’ve transformed the beachfront Windsor Lawn into a winter wonderland of sparkling lights, enormous decorated trees, and snowy surprises at its Frosted by the Sea extravaganza.
+Enjoy Skating by the Sea, with proceeds benefiting the Make a Wish Foundation, and photos with Santa available on select days.
+Warm up with sips and treats at the Frostbite Lounge or in your own beachside igloo, roast marshmallows, and create a beautiful gingerbread cottage.